infracost/docs/blog/2021-04-07-mar-2021-product-update.md

 ### ⛅ New cloud resources

 We are working on adding Microsoft Azure to Infracost.
-There are two steps before users can see Azure costs in outputs.
-The first is to add the prices to the Cloud Pricing API, then to add the resources to the CLI.
-We completed adding around 300,000 prices from Microsoft Azure to the Cloud Pricing API (step one) and now we're looking for volunteers to add resources to the CLI (step two) before the initial release, please email ali@infracost.io if you are an Azure user and would like to contribute (basic golang knowledge is required).
+This has two steps: the first is to add the prices to the Cloud Pricing API, then to add the resources to the CLI.
+We completed adding around 300,000 prices from Microsoft Azure to the Cloud Pricing API (step one), and now we're looking for volunteers to add resources to the CLI (step two) before the initial release.
+Please email [ali@infracost.io](mailto:ali@infracost.io) if you are an Azure user and would like to contribute (basic golang knowledge is required).

 We also added support for the following cloud resources:
 - **AWS**: Elastic File System (EFS), EBS GP3 volumes, DX Connection, Route53 Health checks, RDS Serverless
 - **Google**: Memorystore Redis, Cloud Monitoring and Logging, Compute Images and Snapshots

 Thanks for being part of the community!
-We are always looking forward to your [feedback](mailto:hello@infracost.io), and feel free to forward this email to your friends and collegues.
+We are always looking forward to your [feedback](mailto:hello@infracost.io).